 Tip #2: Keep valuables out of sight.

-When it comes to valuables, out of sight, out of mind is a good rule of thumb to remember.
+One of the easiest safety tips for hotels is to keep your valuables out of sight.
+When it comes to valuables, a good rule of thumb to remember is out of sight, out of mind.
 Some criminals don’t want to hurt you; they just want to steal your stuff.
 And smart thieves know that travelers almost always have things like electronics, cash, and credit cards.
 To decrease the odds of having your stuff stolen, keep them out of sight.
 This applies both to your hotel room and to your car.
 A thief walking through the parking lot looking in car windows will break into the one with the tablet laying on the seat.
 Also, when checking in and out of the hotel, keep those valuables packed away.

 Tip #3: Don’t leave your door open.